datainsider-co/rocket-bi/README.md

 stack.
 You can use RocketBI to analyze, visualize, and easily collaborate with your friends.

-To learn more about DataInsider's stack and RocketBi's features, see our documentation
+To learn more about DataInsider's stack and RocketBi's features, see our documentation.

+You could try the demo version at https://demo.rocket.bi

 ### Get started